Salt to the Sea

-Salt to the Sea is a 2016 historical fiction young adult novel by Ruta Sepetys (book cover illustration and design by Matt Jones i UK).
+Salt to the Sea is a 2016 historical fiction young adult novel by Ruta Sepetys.
 It tells the story of four individuals in World War II who make their way to the ill-fated MV Wilhelm Gustloff.
 The story also touches on the disappearance of the Amber Room, a world-famous, ornately decorated chamber stolen by the Nazis that has never been recovered.

-Sepetys was awarded the 2017 Carnegie Medal, the UK's most prestigious children's book award, for Salt to the Sea.
+Sepetys was awarded the 2017 Carnegie Medal for Salt to the Sea.

 Background

 Sepetys wanted to write about an element of World War II that had been forgotten.
 She writes in her Author's Note for the novel that even though the sinking of the Wilhelm Gustloff is the deadliest maritime disaster in history, "remarkably, most people have never heard of it."
 She continues writing: "Every nation has hidden history, countless stories preserved only by those who experienced them.
 Stories of war are often read and discussed worldwide by readers whose nations stood on opposite sides during the battle.
 History divided us, but through reading we can be united in story, study, and remembrance.
 Books join us together as a global reading community, but more importantly, a global human community striving to learn from the past."